 Cons: Reed screens stay attractive for about a year or two.
 After that, the reeds change from golden-brown to gray and start to fall out of the wire weaving material.
 Reed screens are a poor choice for the long-term.

 Mesh Wind Screen / Privacy Screen

-Durability: Excellent.
-As this is non-organic UV-rated polypropylene, it should last for many years, more so than the organic products listed here.
+Pros: Mesh screening is highly durable.
+As this is non-organic UV-rated polypropylene, it should last for many years, more so than with any organic products.
 But due to its woven construction and dark color, the elements will eventually take a toll on this material.
 Mesh screening is the lowest cost solution of any listed here.
 Lower privacy screens (85 percent blockage) are the least expensive.
 Screens with 96 percent blockage cost about 50 percent more.

 Wooden Fence Panels

 Regular wooden fence panels can be screwed onto chain-link fences by means of U-brackets.
 Since these panels are been pre-constructed in a factory, there is no need to individually nail up boards.